 The name Turquoise dates back to the 13th century, originating from the French expression “pierre tourques,” meaning “Turkish stone,” as the stone was brought from Turkey to Europe.
 Turquoise is sometimes referred to as “Persian blue” because Ancient Persia was the original source for light blue turquoise.

 Persians, in particular, greatly relied on turquoise for decoration.
-They used turquoise on palace domes because the stone’s blue color was thought to represent heaven.
+They used turquoise on palace domes because the stone’s deep blue color was thought to represent heaven.
 Persians also wore turquoise jewelry as they believed that the stone would change color to alert them of danger.

 Traits turquoise are believed to possess are:

-With our honest and competitive prices you can feel satisfied when selling your Tiffany, Cartier and David Yurman gemstone jewelry with us.
+With our honest and competitive prices you can feel satisfied when selling your Tiffany, Cartier and David Yurman gemstone jewelry to us.
 Get your price quote today by filling out our simple online form.
 Click the button below to find out how much your designer gemstone jewelry is worth.